New report highlights metal hip implant problems

-Modern, all-metal hip implants appear no more effective than traditional implants and may be less safe, according to a new report, a finding that could hurt the device makers and accelerate lawsuits.
+Modern, all-metal hip implants appear no more effective than traditional implants and may be less safe, according to a new report, a finding that could hurt orthopedic companies that make the devices and accelerate lawsuits.

 Every year, more than 700,000 joint replacements are performed in the United States, of which some 270,000 are hip replacements, according to the report.